Insect Strength Compared To Size

 Furthermore, unless it had been born in a massive dung pile the size of a hillock, it wouldn’t have the ability to supply itself with the tremendous amounts of food that it would need to keep going.

-So rest reassured, even if someone invented a magic hormone medication to grow, say, cockroaches to the size of a human, the resulting monsters are about as nimble as a wheel dozer with flat tires.
+So rest reassured, even if someone invented a magic hormone medication to grow, say, cockroaches to the size of a human, the resulting monsters are about as nimble as a wheel barrel with flat tires.
 Unless, of course, their morphology evolved.